oscargithubkellogg/final/README.md

-# describe your project,
+# Describe your project,
-I want to make a webapp that tracks the opinions of famous people about the seven world wonders
+A webapp that tracks which famous people are going to the different World Wonders

-# your motivations behind it,
+# Your motivations behind it,
-I am an avid traveler and like to hear what others think about specific locations.
+I am an avid traveler and like to think about famous people having been to similar places that I am visiting.
+With this app I can see exactly which famous people have been there before/after me.
+I will also include the address and a hotel suggestion for the famous people so it is easier to "bump into them".

-# if hosting your app on Heroku, include your website's live Internet address: WWW.
+# if hosting your app on Heroku, include your website's live Internet address:
+Sorry not hosting on Heroku :(